 Youth and adult leaders working together is the back bone of a strong 4-H club/group program.

 In order to carry the 4-H name and emblem, all 4-H clubs and groups must apply for and annually renew a 4-H charter.
 This ensures the safety of youth members and the quality of the educational programming.
 Requirements for a 4-H Club and chartered Groups are listed in the Wisconsin 4-H Youth Development Policies.
+It is recommended that 4-H Clubs and Groups use these Sample Bylaws to write or update their bylaws.

 The 4-H Name and Emblem are protected under federal statute (Title 18, U.S.C.
 707) This statute protects other federal emblems, like the Seal of the President of the United States.